Computability of the Channel Reliability Function and Related Bounds

 \begin{Definition} The channel reliability function (error exponent) is defined by \be E(W,R)=\limsup_{n\to\infty} -\frac 1n \log_2 P_{e,\max} (W,R,n). \ee \end{Definition} \begin{Remark} We make use of the common convention that \(\log_2 0 := -\infty\). \end{Remark} \begin{Remark} We need the $\limsup$ in \eqref{eqreliability} because it is not known whether the limit value, i.e. the limts on the right-hand side of \eqref{eqreliability}, exist. \end{Remark} The first simple observation is that for $R > C(W)$, we have $E(W,R) = 0$ and if $C_0(W)>0$ for $0\leq R < C_0(W)$, we have $E(W,R) = +\infty$.
 One well-known upper bound is the sphere packing bound, which can be defined as follows (see \cite{B87}). \begin{Definition} Let $\X,\Y$ be finite alphabets and $(\X,\Y,W)$ be a DMC.
 Then for all $R\in (0,C(W))$, we define the sphere packing bound function \be E_{SP}(W,R)=\sup_{\rho>0}\max_{P\in\P(\X)} \left(-\log\sum_y\left(\sum_x P(x)W(y|x)^{\frac 1{1+\rho}}\right)^{1+\rho}-\rho R\right). \ee \end{Definition}

 \begin{Theorem}[Fano 1961, Shannon, Gallager, Berlekamp 1967] For any DMC $W$ and for all $R\in (0,C(W))$, it holds

-\end{Theorem} The sphere packing upper bound is a central upper bound.
+\end{Theorem} The sphere packing upper bound is an important upper bound.
 The following two lower bounds of the reliability function are also very important.
 In \cite{G65} the random coding bound was defined as follows: \begin{Definition} Let $\X,\Y$ be finite alphabets and $(\X,\Y,W)$ be a DMC.
 Then for all $R\in (0,C(W))$, we define the random coding bound function

 \end{Definition} \begin{Theorem} Let $\X,\Y$ be finite alphabets and $(\X,\Y,W)$ be a DMC; then

 \end{Theorem} Gallager also defined in \cite{G65} the $k$-letter expurgation bound as follows: \begin{Definition} Let $\X,\Y$ be finite alphabets and $(\X,\Y,W)$ be a DMC, then for all $R\in (0,C(W))$ we define the $k$-letter expurgation bound function